isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-from-here-to-eternity-archiving-and-immortality.md

 <br/>
 <img src="/images/vol-9-issue-4/enternity/Egyptian_Sulpture.jpg">
-Percy Bysshe Shelley was inspired by the imminent arrival of this colossal fractured statue of the Egyptian Pharaoh Ramesses II (<i>image via Wikimedia Commons</i>[^6]) in London to write his poem "Ozymandias" in 1818.
-The statue was acquired by the British Museum and remains a centrepiece of the museum.[^7]
+<span style="font-size:1rem; line-height:1.5;">Percy Bysshe Shelley was inspired by the imminent arrival of this colossal fractured statue of the Egyptian Pharaoh Ramesses II (<i>image via Wikimedia Commons</i>[^6]) in London to write his poem "Ozymandias" in 1818.
+The statue was acquired by the British Museum and remains a centrepiece of the museum.[^7]</span>

 #### **Archiving and Immortality**